sir-captainmorgan21/ng-cli-tsc-builder/README.md

 # Ng Cli Tsc Builder

 A simple Angular cli builder using only tsc and file replacement.
+(FORK of @pmachaux/ng-cli-tsc-builder)

 ## Use case